rozek/glif-api-support/README.md

-# glif-api-support
+# glif-api-support #

-a growing list of glifs intended to be invoked through the Glif API and used in AI agents
+a growing list of TypeScript clients for Glifs intended to be used in AI agents